Kparblee District: Religion and Culture

 The first religious group to visit the District and become established is the Mid-Baptist.
 The missionaries were Teacher Walkins, Teacher Homes, and Teacher Crocmanaul along with Rev Sawi Kpou in the Town of Kparblee during the early 1950s.
 Due to the missionaries' visit and decision to establish a church in the Chiefdom at the time, all cultural and traditional practices were abolished by the citizens.

 Transportation

 A road was first built in the District in 1975 by Sika and since then has not been rehabilitated.
 While the transporting of chiefs, messengers and security personnel was still going on in the District at the time it was a chiefdom, the whole idea was discouraged by a young graduate from the BWI called Jonathan V. Dayee from Kparblee Town in 1976.

-Institutions
+Educational institutions

-One of the oldest institutions in the district is Kweyeah Memorial Institute (KMI) in Kparblee.
-Currently, the District has about nine schools of which two are full Junior High.
-According to the government MDA 2008-2012, Kweyeah Memorial Institute should be a Full High School while the Samuel Kayon Doe in Youkorway Old Town the Headquarters be a Technical High School.
+Currently, the District has approximately nine schools.
+One of the oldest schools is the high school, Kweyeah Memorial Institute (KMI).
+The Samuel Kayon Doe in Youkorway Old Town is a Technical High School.

 Agriculture

-Prior to the war, Kparblee District was one of Nimba County's strong hopes for agricultural products such as cocoa, coffee, plantains, etc. According to the Commissioner, the district was able to benefit some $100,000 USD in a grant project from the government which is intended for agricultural activities.
-The project began sometime in February 2012 with Kparblee town benefiting from the entire $100,000.
+Prior to the First Liberian Civil War (1989-1997), Kparblee District was one of Nimba County's strong hopes for agricultural products such as cocoa, coffee and plantains.
+In 2012 the district was granted US$100,000 from the government, intended for agricultural activities.